HatfieldAlex/python_web_framework_expo/README.md

 As usual, Django requested to run initial migrations before I could run the server.
 Though this is standard, it felt noticaivble heavier in this expo when compared to Flask and FastAPI directly, which had no such equivalents.

 Finally a small curiosity - Flask defaults to port 5000, while Django and FastAPI use 8000.

+## Stage 3 – Moving Hello World view from inline HTML to template

+Django: felt a little involved - I had to create an app, add a templates directory and HTML file, and link the app’s URL to the central URL config.

+FastAPI: felt very lightweight compared to Django - I only had to add a single HTML file to make the change to a template rendering.
+However, already it seemed like the trade off between flexibility and scalability/robustness was evident, manually handling the HTML file path with the os module.